 Please join us in a time when Knights fought chivalrously, Fencers foiled their opponents with grace, Archers hit the mark and the Arts and Service of the populace prevailed.

-The Society for Creative Anachronism, Inc (SCA) represents people from all walks of life; we share a common thread of the Middle Ages.
-The SCA is a place for festivals, tournaments, feast, games, research, creativity and most of all fun.
-There are activities for all ages and skills, but to get started the essentials are necessary.
-Our local Chatelaine can assist in providing you with some “loaner garb” (something to wear at events).
+The Society for Creative Anachronism, Inc (SCA) is an organization including people from all walks of life who share a common interest in the Middle Ages.
+The SCA is a place for festivals, tournaments, feast, games, research, creativity, and most of all fun.
+There are activities for all ages and skills, but to get started you need certain essentials that our local Chatelaine can assist you with.

 We would also like to invite you to join our Yahoo group This will allow you to interact with members of the Barony and keep in touch with upcoming events.

 What do I wear?

 Attire is dependent on the type of event you choose to attend.
 For informal events (meetings, practices, and most workshops) your normal, everyday clothing is the norm.
 For formal events however, participants are asked to make an attempt at some sort of pre-17th century clothing, commonly referred to as “garb” in the SCA.
 Purchased, borrowed or hand made is fine.
 Our local chatelaine is a good reference for loaner gear, and can usually supply something until you get your feet under you.
-Once at an event, you can see what others are wearing, and what you like.
+Once at an event, you can see what others are wearing, and decide what you like.
 Then you either purchase it, or make it yourself.
 There are many folks who will help you with both.
 Some of the workshops even focus on making garb.